Schema Settings

 - Searchable and indexable

-field if the Store Original Data toggle is enabled.
+All other fields will either be ignored or stored in a special _raw field if the Store Original Data toggle is enabled.
 These unselected fields will not be searchable.

-To enable UDS support, set the following environment variable ZO_ALLOW_USER_DEFINED_SCHEMAS
+To enable UDS support, set the following environment variable ZO_ALLOW_USER_DEFINED_SCHEMAS to true .

-How to Add a User-Defined Schema
+How to add a User-Defined Schema

 - From the Streams page, click the Stream Details option under the Actions column.